AGalabov/AGalabov.github.io/advent-of-code-day-1-using-types.md

 Then I went on and solved the other puzzle for the day and that was that.
 Or so I thought...

-## Typescript's Typesystem
+## Typescript's Type system

 The day after, me and a colleague started discussing the event.
-He mentioned that, knowing _Typescript_ is in fact _Turing compete_, it is fully possible to solve this puzzle using the typesystem only.
+He mentioned that, knowing _Typescript_ is in fact _Turing compete_, it is fully possible to solve this puzzle using the type system only.
 At first I was confused, but then he explained his approach to me, but also that he didn't manage to finish it because of the depth limit TS enforces (as of TS 4.5 it is 1000).
 So that's when I decided it's game time!

 # The solution